TheDutchDevil/swift-ast/README.md

 #### Traverse AST Nodes

-We provide a pre-order depth-first traversal implementation on all AST nodes.
-In order to use this, simply write your visitor by conforming `ASTVisitor` protocol with the `visit` methods for the AST nodes that are interested to you.
+We provide both a pre-order and post-order depth-first traversal implementation on all AST nodes.
+In order to use this, simply write your visitor by conforming `ASTVisitor` protocol with the `visit` and `endVisit` methods for the AST nodes that are interested to you.
 You can also write your own traversal implementations to override the default behaviors.

 Returning `false` from `traverse` and `visit` methods will stop the traverse.